What is an eating disorder?

 My child is a picky eater.
 Does this mean he/she has an eating disorder?

 Many children are fussy eaters and come to use food as a currency in their relationship with their parents and caregivers.
 This does not necessarily mean that they have an eating disorder.
 An eating disorder is a manifestation of something that the child is experiencing as difficult or overwhelming at an emotional level.
 The child copes with a difficulty by controlling food intake.
 It is useful then for a parent who is concerned about the way their child is eating to try to bring a focus on how their child is feeling rather than on what their child is or is not eating.
 Creating a safe atmosphere to explore feelings will be of huge benefit to the child who feels unable to express what they are feeling without resorting to eating behaviours as a means of doing this.
 If a parent has any concerns they should visit a GP and remember that early intervention of a supportive nature is very beneficial.
+If someone has sensory challenges related to food, or worries about what will happen when they eat, they may be experiencing ARFID.

 My child seems to be preoccupied with dieting, do they have an eating disorder?